evilcyber.com

 Fitness, Losing Weight, Workout

-Gain muscle and lose fat at the same time – can it be done?
-Yes, and it actually isn’t that complicated, but you have to be rather strict about your diet.
+Gain muscle and lose fat at the same time – can you do it?
+Yes, and it isn’t that complicated, but you have to be very strict about your diet.

 The process of losing weight is very, very simple: eat fewer calories than you burn.
-As long as this rule is fulfilled, it doesn’t matter how you do it and you can choose whatever diet works best for you.
+As long as you follow this rule, you will lose weight.
+It doesn’t matter how you do it and can choose whatever diet works best for you.

 For your muscles, three things decide if they increase in size, no matter if you are on a diet or not:

-• They need to be encouraged to grow by doing strength training with enough resistance
+• You need to encourage them to grow by doing strength training with enough resistance

 • They work best during workouts when carbohydrates are available as a fast fuel source